What Is Grid Method Multiplication? Explained For Primary School Teachers, Parents And Pupils

 - Emma buys 5 bunches of flowers.
 Each bunch of flowers costs £1.20.
 How much does Emma pay altogether?
 Answer: £6

 Third Space Learning’s maths hub provides a wide range of primary resources for teaching multiplication to Key Stage 2.
 Our online one-to-one tutoring uses a range of methods, as seen below, to help children to build a strong foundational understanding of key mathematical concepts, such as multiplication.

-If you’re looking for more resources around the topic multiplication, take a look at our collection of multiplication worksheets that cover all areas of multiplication that students will learn in KS2.
+If you’re looking for more resources around the topic multiplication, take a look at our blog on the best multiplication games to Play at KS1 and KS2 for classroom engagement and our collection of multiplication worksheets that cover all areas of multiplication that students will learn in KS2.
 Topics include: what is a multiple, factors and multiples, factors, lowest common multiple and highest common factor.

 Partition both numbers, multiply the constituent parts and add them together again.

 It breaks down the steps of the column method (short and long multiplication) so it can be clearly understood what is happening at each stage.